-Cheesemaking has been a method to preserve surplus milk for an extended period from ancient times.
+Cheesemaking is a way to preserve surplus milk for an extended period.

 The taste of cheese will be heavily affected by the type of milking animals and even more of the fodder the animals consume.
 Ensilage is a killer to cheese making in its purest form.

-For example, the Swiss Emmentaler was made from unpasteurised milk in its original recipe.
+For example, the Swiss Emmentahler is made from unpasteurised milk in its original recipe.
 That is only possible if the fodder is grass & hay.

 Main categories of cheese, sorted by hardness and their ability to grow old and still be a pleasure to eat (for some people)